Igyeom/morsecode.fun/README.md

 Ditching the repo "MorseCodeFun" (without the dot) which was made in PHP and was VERY unfinished.
 Consider this one as the better "rewritten" version made with Flask.

 # Reporting Issues
 This repo will only be used in order to let users report issues of my app 'morsecode.fun'.
 The app will not be open-source for now.
-Feel free to go to the "Issues" tab on GitHub and report any issues you may find on the website.
+Feel free to go to the "Issues" tab on GitHub and report any issues or potential improvements you may find on the website.